 Humming While Exhaling

-- Sit up straight and steady on the edge of a bed or chair.
-Relax your neck and shoulders.
+- Sit upright on the edge of your bed or in a sturdy chair.

-- Position one hand on your chest and one hand on your stomach, or both hands on the sides of your stomach.
+- Place your hands around the sides of your stomach.

 Pursed Lip Breathing

 Pursed lip breathing works by slowing your breathing down and keeping your airways open longer, allowing more air to enter your lungs and allowing your lungs to empty more efficiently.
 It also decreases the work of breathing, which can help you breathe more effectively as well.

 Pursed lip breathing should be practiced until it becomes second nature.
 It’s most effective when you’re focused or relaxed.
 Here’s how to practice.

 - Sit with your back straight or lie down.
 Relax your shoulders as much as possible.